 The Tether – Vertebral Body Tethering is a new treatment option available to patients with scoliosis.
-It is the first and only FDA approved Vertebral Body Tethering system!
+It is the first FDA approved Vertebral Body Tethering system!

 Historically, if bracing didn’t work, the only other option was spinal fusion.
 A spinal fusion involves implanting metal rods along either side of your spine to straighten your curve.
 Rather than metal rods, The Tether uses a strong, flexible cord to straighten out the spine.
 Spinal fusion is still a great option for patients with scoliosis, but Vertebral Body Tethering may be preferred depending on your lifestyle choices.
 Patients who find it is important to maintain motion of their spine may choose Vertebral Body Tethering.